 Enter, soaps and salves!
 Soap and salve making turns what is often almost a throwaway product, lingering in farmers' freezers, into a healthy, useful addition to your local "diet".
 It's easy, as a craft soap maker, to get caught up in the fancy side of things, making beautiful, heavily scented products, designed to catch your attention.
 I try to keep my products simple, effective and affordable, so you can use them every day.

 This philosophy of clean, ethical products extends to our farm products as well.
 We don't use chemicals on our pastures or on our vegetable and herb gardens.
 Our animals eat organic feed and are free to express their natures.
-We mow our grass with cows and scythes, while the chickens fertilize and perform pest control.
+We mow our grass with cows, while the chickens fertilize and perform pest control.
 We are always happy to answer questions and give farm tours!